Ctrl-plus-R/MoonCat-Scriptable-Widget/README.md

 }
 ```
 This would always show the same magnificent cat in front of its inverted glow color.
-Note that the parameter is called `"cats"`with “s” event if the value is only a single cat instead of an array.
+Note that the parameter is called `"cats"` with “s” even if the value is only a single cat.

 #### 3. Cats from multiple wallets
 To access wallets you need a Moralis API key.